Cozumel Island is low-key one of the best destinations in Mexico and definitely not to be missed during your travels in Central America.

 BY CRUISE SHIP:

 Another alternative for getting to Cozumel is onboard a cruise ship.
-Cozumel Island plays host to dozens of cruise ships week in and week out, especially in high season between December and February.
+Isla Cozumel plays host to dozens of cruise ships week in and week out, especially in the high season between December and February.

-Some big cruise liners that include Cozumel Island on their itinerary are Royal Caribbean, Norwegian Cruise Line, Celebrity Cruises, Carnival Cruise Line and many more.
+Some big cruise liners that include Cozumel on their itinerary are Royal Caribbean, Norwegian Cruise Line, Celebrity Cruises, Carnival Cruise Line, and many more.

 GETTING AROUND COZUMEL ISLAND

-There a number of ways of getting around Cozumel and they are by car, taxi, bicycle or on foot.
+There are a number of ways of getting around the island and they are by car, taxi, bicycle, or on foot.